 6. Find art

-Pop into The Cotton Seed Creative Exchange, 8 N. Broadway, and see the work of local artist Tyler Waldrop, also known as Stlthart.
-The next block south features Gary Brown Art Gallery and Studio (pictured/photo by Amy Nelson Photography), 7 S. Broadway, which currently features a dozen local artists.
+Pop into Gary Brown Art Gallery and Studio, 7 S. Broadway, which currently features a dozen local artists.
 Before leaving downtown, don’t miss a visit to McCarty Mills Taproom, 140 S. River St. Ste.
 108 on the ground floor of the River Street Plaza condos.
 The taproom features beer and wine as well as a gallery wall with the works of rotating local artists.
-With many art museums closed due to Covid-19, this is a great way to take in some art and support local businesses.
+Visit the David L. Pierce Art and History Museum for a tour of local history at 20 E. Downer Pl.

 8. A big star and a giant present

 They only make appearances at the holidays, and they are huge.
 A photo-must, walk through the big “Aurora Star” at Mundy Park on Broadway adjacent to The Venue, 21 S. Broadway.
 Step into the larger-than-life gift box at the southeast corner of New York and River streets.
 We also have lit globes at the Swimming Stones on Benton Street and along Broadway.
 Enjoy all of the holiday lights in the City of Lights!

 9. Play some music

 After walking through the big star, pause at Aurora Downtown’s new Musical Garden at Mundy Park off of Water Street Mall, near City Hall.
 No notes or musical experience is needed to play these three xylophones.
 Find out more about the garden HERE.
 Now that The Venue is reopened, you can also hear some music in their intimate live music venue at 21 S. Broadway.
 Pete Ellman Big Band has a Tuesday night residency for only $5 most Tuesdays.